awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

    + Ensure that version 1\.1\.23\.0 or later of the Session Manager plugin is installed\.

      For information about installing the Session Manager plugin, see [\(Optional\) Install the Session Manager Plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.
-   + Update the SSH config to enable running a proxy command that starts a Session Manager session and transfer all data through the connection\.
+   + Update the SSH configuration file to enable running a proxy command that starts a Session Manager session and transfer all data through the connection\.

+     **Linux**
 **Tip**
-The SSH config file is typically located at `~/.ssh/config`\.
+The SSH configuration file is typically located at `~/.ssh/config`\.

-     Add the following to the config file on the local machine:
+     Add the following to the configuration file on the local machine:

      ```
      # SSH over Session Manager